Are Targeted Data Poisoning Attacks as Effective as We Think?: Metrics for Targeted Data Poisoning Difficulty

-While such a proxy may be different from a real data poisoning attack, $\delta$ intuitively measures the efforts needed to achieve the attack goal from a gradient perspective\footnote{We note that our core idea of poisoning distance is closely related to model-targeted indiscriminate attacks and we extend our discussion in \Cref{app:MTA}.}.

-Of course, there exist various algorithms for finding $\delta$.
-In this paper, we provide a simple $\delta$ estimator in \Cref{alg:delta} in \Cref{app:algorithms} using binary search.
-Here we highlight that one advantage of the estimation of $\delta$ over \CPA is that it does not depend on the training process or the clean data $\Dcl$, which is extremely handy for users that has access only to the model weights (which is very common for foundation models) to quantify the poisoning difficulty of their own personal data.
+While such a proxy may be different from a real data poisoning attack, $\delta$ intuitively measures the efforts needed to achieve the attack goal from a gradient perspective.\footnote{We note that our core idea of poisoning distance is closely related to model-targeted indiscriminate attacks and we extend our discussion in Appendix \ref{app:MTA}.} We provide a simple binary search estimator for $\delta$ in \Cref{alg:delta} in Appendix \ref{app:algorithms}.
+One advantage of $\delta$ over \CPA is that it does not depend on the training process or the clean data $\Dcl$, making it practical for users who have access only to pre-trained model weights, for example when assessing the vulnerability of their own data against foundation models.